makerdao/vulcan0x/docker_env/README.md

 #### Setup

+######Prerequisite:
+You can attach current stack to an existing ethereum node or to an local synced one.
+You can easily start your own ethereum node locally from Docker images by running:
+- for Kovan (parity) node:
+`docker run -d -it --name eth-node --restart always -v ~/eth-data:/root/.local -p 8546:8546 -p 8545:8545 -p 30303:30303 parity/parity --chain kovan --ws-port=8546 --ws-interface=all --ws-origins=all`

+- for Mainnet node:
+`docker run -d -it --name eth-node --restart always -v ~/eth-data:/root/.ethereum -p 8546:8546 -p 8545:8545 -p 30303:30303 ethereum/client-go --syncmode fast --ws --wsport 8546 --wsaddr 0.0.0.0 --wsorigins "\*" --wsapi "eth,web3,shh"`

 Docker environment starts following services (on the same machine or on targeted machine in case specified):
 - PostgreSQL database